Consistent and Invariant Generalization Learning for Short-video Misinformation Detection: Proposed Method: DOCTOR

 We represent each modality as a sequence of segments: $Text = {(T_1, I_1), (T_2, I_2) \dots, (T_n, I_n)}$, $Video = {(V_1, I_1), \dots, (V_n, I_n)}$, $Audio = {(A_1, I_1), \dots, (A_n, I_n)}$, where $T_k$ denotes the $k$-th text segment (subtitle), $V_k$ and $A_k$ are the corresponding video frame and audio clip at interval $I_k$.
 The rate (fps) and total frames (vframes) are included to represent duration.
 We first model the temporal structure of each modality independently, followed by a cross-modal interaction phase to capture joint temporal editing patterns.
 For each time-aligned segment, we extract modality-specific features: text subtitles are encoded using BERT \cite{devlin2019bert} to obtain $Seg_t^i$, while video and audio features ($Seg_v^i$, $Seg_a^i$) are fused via self-attention.

 To further capture temporal dynamics, we introduce two encoding strategies: Temporal Position Encoding (TPE) and Duration Encoding (DE).
 TPE uses equal-frequency binning to assign learnable embeddings based on both absolute and relative segment durations.
 DE employs sinusoidal functions to represent segment positions within the video.
 These obtain $TPE^i$ and $DE^i$ of the segment $i$.
+The final segment representation is constructed as: $ Seg^i ( DE^i + TPE^i + Seg_t^i + Seg_v^i + Seg_a^i). $ Lastly, all segments are then fused via self-attention (Self-Att) to obtain the temporal representation $X_{time}$: